AboutObjectsTraining/Codex/README.md

 [CodexExample](https://github.com/AboutObjectsTraining/Codex/tree/master/CodexExample)

 An Objective-C app that demonstrates use of the Codex framework for data marshaling.
 Storyboard-based.
-Depends on the [Codex](https://github.com/AboutObjectsTraining/Codex/tree/master/Codex) project.
+Depends on the [Codex](https://github.com/AboutObjectsTraining/Codex/tree/master/Codex) framework.

 ---